jsr6720/jsr6720.github.io/_posts/2010-11-11-auto-execute-psql-commands-via-batch-file.md

 Warning postgres recommends against doing this, and instead use a [password file](http://www.postgresql.org/docs/8.4/interactive/libpq-pgpass.html).

-I use this script to kick off the [psql command in python](http://txcowboycoder.wordpress.com/2010/11/11/import-sql-files-via-psql-comma/).
+I use this script to kick off the [psql command in python]({% post_url 2010-11-11-import-sql-files-via-psql-command-line-scheduled-task %})[^original-link].
 But you can execute psql straight from the batch file, just check the `%ERRORLEVEL%` batch variable from the calling method.

 ```batch